UniDU: Towards A Unified Generative Dialogue Understanding Framework: Introduction

-There are two main challenges to share the knowledge across the dialogue understanding tasks.
-The first is how to construct a unified dialogue understanding model, which can eliminate the impacts of DU models and focus on the effects of DU tasks.
-In this paper, we propose a \textbf{Uni}fined \textbf{D}ialogue \textbf{U}derstanding (UniDU) framework to validate the effects between different DU tasks.
-We unify five fundamental DU tasks as a sequence-to-sequence generation task.
-The second challenge is that there are huge differences between DU tasks, especially on the output space of different DU tasks.
-For example, there are only a few classification names in the intent detection task, while the output vocabulary of the dialogue summary task may exceed 10K.
-It is a nontrivial problem to efficiently learn a unified model with different dialogue corpora.
-In this paper, we explore eight different training strategies under UniDU framework and deeply analyze the effected factors.
+There are two main challenges in knowledge sharing across DU tasks: {\em data annotation} diversity and {\em task nature} diversity.
+It is necessary to employ a unified DU model to allow all types of DU data to be used together.
+In this paper, we propose a \textbf{Uni}fined \textbf{D}ialogue \textbf{U}derstanding (UniDU) framework, in which the five fundamental DU tasks are modelled by a unified sequence-to-sequence generative model.
+The second challenge is related to the nature of diverse tasks.
+Since the output label dynamic ranges and the goals of the DU tasks are different, tasks may not be well suited to be trained together with straightforward multi-task learning.
+It is then a nontrivial problem to effectively weight diverse tasks for the unified model with different dialogue corpora.
+In this paper, we propose a novel adaptive weighting approach and compare it with other different training strategies under the UniDU framework.

-The main contributions of this paper are summarized as below: \begin{itemize} \item To the best of our knowledge, we are the first to formulate the different dialogue understanding tasks as the unified generation task spanned five DU tasks.
-The proposed UniDU outperforms well-designed models on five well-studied dialogue understanding benchmarks. \item We validate the effects of eight different training strategies under UniDU framework.
-We find that the intuitive multitask mixture training method makes the unified model to bias convergence to more complex tasks.
-The proposed model-agnostic training method can efficiently relieve this problem. \item The experimental results show that the proposed UniDU method has excellent generalization ability, which achieves advance performance both on few-shot and zero-shot setups. \end{itemize}
+The main contributions of this paper are summarized below: \begin{itemize} \item To the best of our knowledge, we are the first to formulate different dialogue understanding tasks as a unified generation task spanned five DU tasks.
+The proposed UniDU outperforms well-designed models on five well-studied dialogue understanding benchmarks. \item We propose a model-agnostic adaptive weighting approach for multitask learning to address the task nature diversity problem.
+We find that the intuitive multitask mixture training method makes the unified model bias convergence to more complex tasks.
+The proposed model-agnostic training method can efficiently relieve this problem. \item Experimental results show that the proposed UniDU method has excellent generalization ability, which achieves advanced performance both on few-shot and zero-shot setups. \end{itemize}